sebastianden/aws_lambda_sklearn/README.md

     <br>
 </div>

-In the following setup process choose choose your Lambda function in the field "Lambda Function".
+In the following setup process choose your Lambda function in the field "Lambda Function".
 You can test the execution of the API and the Lambda function by clicking on "Test" in the main menu of the POST method and providing the same "Request Body" that we used already earier:

 ```JSON
 {